Skip to main content

 The Slack Web API allows you to build applications that interact with Slack in more complex ways than the integrations we provide out of the box.

-Each of these API methods is fully documented in our API documentation site.
+Each of these API methods is fully documented on our developer site at docs.slack.dev.

 Sending a message

-Note that your app's bot user needs to be in the channel (otherwise, you will get either not_in_channel or channel_not_found error code).
-If your app has chat:write.public scope, your app can post messages without joining a channel as long as the channel is public.
-See chat.postMessage for more info.
+Your app's bot user needs to be in the channel (otherwise, you will get either not_in_channel or channel_not_found error code).
+If your app has the chat:write.public scope, your app can post messages without joining a channel as long as the channel is public.
+See the chat.postMessage API method for more info.

 import logging